2007 Seattle Seahawks season: Week 4: at San Francisco 49ers

 Coming off their home win over the Bengals, the Seahawks flew to Monster Park for an NFC West duel with the San Francisco 49ers.
-After a scoreless first quarter, the 'Hawks took flight in the second quarter with kicker Josh Brown getting a 23-yard field goal, along with QB Matt Hasselbeck completing a 17-yard TD pass to WR Bobby Engram.
+After a scoreless first quarter, the Seahawks took flight in the second quarter with kicker Josh Brown getting a 23-yard field goal, along with quarterback Matt Hasselbeck completing a 17-yard touchdown pass to wide receiver Bobby Engram.
 Seattle ended the half with Brown kicking a 31-yard field goal.

-In the third quarter, the Seahawks went back to work with Hasselbeck completing a 14-yard TD pass to TE Marcus Pollard.
+In the third quarter, the Seahawks went back to work with Hasselbeck completing a 14-yard touchdown pass to tight end Marcus Pollard.
 The 49ers got their only score of the game with kicker Joe Nedney getting a 43-yard field goal.
 In the fourth quarter, Seattle wrapped up the game with Brown nailing a 25-yard field goal.

 With their first divisional win in five games, the Seahawks improved to 3–1.
 Fullback Mack Strong played in his 200th game as a Seahawk, becoming only the second player to do so.

 Week 5: at Pittsburgh Steelers

 Coming off their easy divisional road win over the 49ers, the Seahawks flew to Heinz Field for a Week 5 interconference duel with the Pittsburgh Steelers, in the rematch of Super Bowl XL.
 However, Seattle was mostly unable to get any offensive rhythm going.
-Meanwhile, the Steelers ran up and down the field with QB Ben Roethlisberger's 13-yard TD pass to TE Heath Miller and RB Najeh Davenport's 1-yard and 5-yard TD run.
+Meanwhile, the Steelers ran up and down the field with quarterback Ben Roethlisberger's 13-yard touchdown pass to tight end Heath Miller and running back Najeh Davenport's 1-yard and 5-yard touchdown run.

 With the loss, the Seahawks fell to 3–2.
-This would mark Seattle's first shut-out loss since Week 1 of the 2000 season, when the Seahawks lost to the Dolphins 23–0.
-Head Coach Mike Holmgren would suffer only his second career shutout loss.
+This would mark Seattle's first shut-out loss since Week 1 of the 2000 season, when the Seahawks lost to the Miami Dolphins 23–0.
+Head coach Mike Holmgren would suffer only his second career shutout loss.